-In a SN explosion, optical observations sample the slowly expanding ejecta ($v 10^4\,\rm{km\,s^{-1}}$) emitting thermal radiation, while radio observations measure radio synchrotron emission from the fastest ejecta ($v 0.1c$).
-Radio synchrotron emission originates from the interaction of the fastest SN ejecta with the local CSM, itself shaped by the mass loss of the progenitor star prior to explosion.
+In an SN explosion, optical observations sample the slowly expanding ejecta ($v 10^4\,\rm{km\,s^{-1}}$) emitting thermal radiation, while radio observations measure radio synchrotron emission from the fastest ejecta ($v 0.1c$).
+Radio synchrotron emission originates from the interaction of the fastest SN ejecta with the local CSM, shaped by the mass loss of the progenitor star before the explosion.
 For the typical radio SN, the result is a bell-shaped spectral energy distribution (SED), with the spectral peak $\nu_{\rm{pk}}$ cascading to lower radio frequencies with time as the blastwave expands and the ejecta become optically thin to synchrotron self-absorption (SSA) and free-free absorption (FFA).
-For the typical radio SN, $\nu_{\rm{pk}}$ corresponds to the SSA frequency $\nu_{\rm{sa}}$.
+In this case, $\nu_{\rm{pk}}$ =corresponds to the SSA frequency $\nu_{\rm{sa}}$.
 Under these assumptions, by monitoring $\nu_{\rm{sa}}(t)$ and the peak flux density $F_{\rm{pk}}(t)$, we can directly constrain the forward-shock radius $R(t)$ and the post-shock magnetic field $B(t)$, from which the pre-shock CSM density $\rho_{\rm{CSM}}$ and mass-loss rate $\dot M$ can be derived \citep[e.g.,][]{chev98,chevfrans17}.

-Here we use the equations presented in \cite{DeMarchi22}, which were derived from \cite{chev98}.
+Here, we use the equations presented in \cite{DeMarchi22}, which were derived from \cite{chev98}.
 In our calculations, we assume that the fraction of total blastwave internal energy $\rho_{\rm{CSM}}v_{\rm{sh}}^2$ (where $v_{\rm{sh}}\equiv dR/dt$, the forward shock velocity) imparted to relativistic electrons is $\epsilon_e=0.1$ and that the post-shock magnetic energy fraction is $\epsilon_B=0.01$.
 We assume a power-law evolution of the forward-shock radius $R$ as a function of time $t$, such that $R \propto t^q$.
 However, because the optically thin portion of the spectrum is not observed, we cannot measure $R(t)$ directly.
 Instead, we adopt $q=0.88$ as in \cite{chev82} for the case of a stripped-envelope SN shock launched by a compact massive star interacting with a CSM wind-density profile.
-We are thus able to obtain constraints on the CSM density around the explosion, littered by the mass-loss history of the progenitor star in the centuries before core collapse.
+We are thus able to obtain constraints on the CSM density around the explosion, littered by the mass-loss history of the progenitor star in the centuries before the core collapse.